 - It is the applicant’s responsibility to write a convincing application with supporting arguments and evidence.
 Please use the accompanying rubric as a guide.

-- The proposed event or project should have a strong conceptual framework that can be identified as strengthening Ferris’ long-term commitment to diversity and inclusion.
-The event or project should be consistent with the mission and core values of Ferris as expressed in the University’s Strategic Plan, for example, Goal 2: Develop a university community where all are valued, welcomed, and informed.
+- The proposed event or project should have a strong conceptual framework that can be identified as strengthening Ferris’ long-term commitment to diversity and inclusion and should outline how the project directly relates to the current FSU Diversity and Inclusion Plan.
+The event or project should also be consistent with the mission and core values of Ferris as expressed in the University’s Strategic Plan.

 - The proposed event or project should be clearly defined with easily identified starting and ending points and specific activities.